Idioblast

 An idioblast is an isolated plant cell that differs from neighboring tissues.
 They have various functions such as storage of reserves, excretory materials, pigments, and minerals.
-They could contain oil, latex, gum, resin, tannin or pigments etc. Some can contain mineral crystals such as acrid tasting and poisonous calcium oxalate or carbonate or silica.
+They could contain oil, latex, gum, resin, tannin, or pigments etc. Some can contain mineral crystals such as acrid tasting and poisonous calcium oxalate, carbonate, or silica.

 Any of the tissue or tissue systems of plants can contain idioblasts.

 Idioblasts are divided into three main categories: excretory, tracheoid, and sclerenchymatous.

 Idioblasts can contain biforine cells that form crystals.
 The chemicals are excreted by the plant and stored in liquid or crystalline form.
 In bundles they are known as druse and as crystals they can be of raphide [needle] form.
 When the end of an idioblast is broken the crystals or other substance is ejected by internal water pressure.
 Idioblasts of calcium oxalate may function as a deterrent to herbivores, as a means of sequestering or storing calcium, or as a means of stiffening tissue structure.

-Three Types of Idioblasts
+Three types of idioblast

 Excretory idioblasts store oils, lipids, tannins, mucilage, and minerals.
 They are currently under research for their storage of the important medicinal qualities of plants.
 Selective culturing of excretory idioblasts allows better harvesting of their stored products.

 Tracheoid idioblasts strongly resemble tracheids, or water-conducting cells.
 Tracheoids are elongated idioblasts with helical or reticulate secondary walls.
-They are not connected to the plant’s vascular system.
+They are not connected to the plant's vascular system.
 Tracheoid idioblasts have also been known as lignified idioblasts, spiral cells, tracheoidal idioblasts, spirally thickened sclereids, and tracheoidioblasts.

 Sclerenchymatous idioblasts are thickened structural cells that provide stability and rigidity to the plant.
 In multiples they are known as sclereids.
 A singular sclerenchymatous idioblast is less common than the grouped sclereids.
 Their development and differentiation is unknown.